All Guides

 Supermarkets (Coles, Woolworths & IGA)

-These days, it is quite easy to find basic Japanese ingredients at supermarkets like Coles, Woolworths and IGA stores.
+These days, it is quite easy to find basic Japanese ingredients in Australia.

-Among these, I find that some IGA stores have the widest range of Japanese ingredients.
+Among the major supermarket chains, I find that some IGA stores have the widest range of Japanese ingredients.
 In certain stores, you can find a good selection of Spiral brand products, including soy sauce, mirin, sake and miso.
-These are the ones I often use in my kitchen.

 Japanese ingredients available at Australian supermarkets including Spiral brand products

-I often see Kikkoman tamari soy sauce in these supermarkets.
+I often see Kikkoman Tamari soy sauce in these supermarkets.
 Tamari is a type of Japanese soy sauce made mostly from soybeans, with little or no wheat.
 Because of this, it has a richer flavour and a deeper umami taste.
 It is usually great for sashimi or sushi, but it can also be used for cooking.
-Despite its rich flavour, tamari is often slightly lower in salt than regular soy sauce, and in many cases it can be used in the same amount.
+Despite its rich flavour, tamari is often slightly lower in salt than regular soy sauce, and in many cases it can be used in the same amount when cooking.

 Udon and tofu available at Coles and Woolworths